ga-wdi-boston/js-atc-challenge/README.md

 run `grunt test` to run the included tests.
 Tests will tell you whether of not you've met these requirements.

-## Bonus

-Bonuses are described after the requirements, if included.
-They should be worked on **only after** passing requirements.

-Sometimes, we ask questions that promote thinking critically about code.

 ## Tasks

 Developers should run these often!